-You Can Ensure That Your Work Stories Are Inspiring and Motivating for Employees
+You Can Ensure That Your Desired Work Culture Is Reinforced by Stories

 Have you ever listened—really listened—to the stories that your employees tell in your workplace?
 Are they inspiring stories about the time the team worked hard and saved the customer?
 Are they motivating anecdotes about the time all of the senior managers pitched in to meet a publication deadline?

 Are they inspiring stories about coworkers that created glory for the group?
 Do they talk about a constant conversation with customers that inspires the direction of product development, marketing, and the customer engagement teams?
 Do they celebrate the team that brought the project in under budget prior to the deadline?

 Or, are your work stories more about complaining?
 The indeterminate "they" didn’t like my idea.
 They expected too much from me and failed to provide the tools and resources I needed to succeed.
 And, the perennially disempowering story about, “they wouldn’t let me,” whether the story is true or not, puts the kibosh to many dreams of employees for autonomy and adding value.

 Do Your Work Stories Describe the Organizational Culture You Want?

 Do your employees’ stories about work reinforce your desired work culture and tout the characteristics of your best employees?
 Or do the work stories present a picture of a work culture that you know will undermine both your organization’s success and your employees’ success?

 The managers in a small manufacturing company were concerned that the employee stories they heard were strikingly different from what the organization wanted to hear.
 Rather than talking about their work mission of charitable contributions, after a near bankruptcy, the employees talked about bad hiring decisions, poor spending practices, and the organization’s failure to prosecute employees who were stealing.